 Valley has built a strong cancer care program that has significantly outgrown its current capacity and out of necessity is scattered throughout the Valley campus.
 Care coordination has become increasingly difficult, with providers located in different areas of the hospital and in separate clinics; patients have to experience the added stress of going to multiple locations on campus for their testing, care, and treatment.
 A single facility will provide more research opportunities, better caregiver collaboration, ease of patient stress and an improved experience.

 Our campaign for the new Cancer Center builds on Valley’s financial strength, legacy of trust within the community, and reputation for delivering compassionate care.
 Our community takes tremendous pride in having an excellent hospital close to home that provides exceptional services to address any medical need.
-Cancer is the leading cause of death within our public hospital district, so consolidating and expanding cancer services is critical.
+Cancer is the leading cause of illness within our public hospital district, so consolidating and expanding cancer services is critical.

 We invite you to join in and invest in a healthier future for an entire community—a community that reflects increasing vibrancy and diversity, as well as the challenges of population growth and economic disparities.
 Donors who share our vision of an innovative cancer center for South King County residents are stepping forward to make this a reality.
 Join them!